 Pomegranates are easy to grow and only suffer a few problems:

 - Fruit Fly – even though pomegranates have a thick skin they can still be attacked by fruit flies.
-Hang the eco-lure trap to keep an eye out for the males and if any appear in the trap then splash the eco-naturalure bait around to kill the females.
-Acting early helps to prevent numbers rising later in the season.
+Hang the OCP eco-lure trap to keep an eye out for the males and if any appear in the trap then apply a bait spray to kill the females.
+Alternatively use exclusion netting or bags.

-- Mites – occasionally these sapsuckers can be a problem but a few sprays of eco-oil will control them.
+- Mites - occasionally these sapsuckers can be a problem but a few sprays of a horticultural oil will control them.

 - Splitting Fruit – usually because the fruit has been left too long on the tree or there’s a surge of water just as the fruit ripens (either rain or from your watering).
 Monitor the fruit as it gets closer to ripening but don’t stress too much as the fruit is still edible even if it splits.